PropagandalfReal/Radio-Duck-Global-/README.md

   **Assists**
-  Coyote Time: The buffer of time after leaving a platform that the player can still jump Jump Input Buffer Time: The
+  Coyote Time: The buffer of time after leaving a platform that the player can still jump Jump Input Buffer Time: The amount of time that the jump executes for